-Even a simple distraction can take your attention off the road for a few seconds but that's all it takes.
-If you collided with another car in the intersection, you may think it was probably your fault.
+Even a simple distraction can take your attention off the road for a few seconds.
+But that's all it takes for a fender bender.
+If you collided with another car in the intersection, you might think it was your fault.
 What do you do now?

-Getting in a car accident can be a frightening experience.
+Getting in a car crash can be a frightening experience.
 When the collision is your fault, it can feel even worse.
-There are some common sense steps to take right after any car accident.
+There are some commonsense steps to take right after any car accident.
 Even if you may be at fault for the collision, there are a few things you should never do.

 No matter how careful you are, you can be involved in a car accident.
 Remember these steps to protect your rights and save you hassle down the road.

-- Check for injuries: Call for an ambulance if you are not certain about the severity of the injuries.
+- Do check for injuries: Call for an ambulance if you are not certain about the severity of bodily injuries.
+Everyone involved should receive medical attention because soft tissue car accident injuries can become serious injuries without proper medical treatment.

-- Exchange information: Get the phone numbers, email addresses, and insurance policy information of the other drivers and any witnesses.
+- Do exchange information: Get the phone numbers, email addresses, auto insurance policy information of the other drivers, and contact information of any witnesses.

-- Take pictures: Use the camera on your cell phone to record the accident scene and damage to the cars.
+- Do take pictures: Use the camera on your cell phone to record the accident scene and damage to the cars.
 Make a note if surrounding businesses may have cameras that captured the accident or if there are cameras mounted on the traffic lights.

-- Make notes: Immediately record facts about the accident, including specific damages to all vehicles involved, witness information, and comments by the other drivers.
+- Do make notes: Immediately record facts about the accident, including the license plate number, specific property damage to all vehicles involved, witness information, and comments by the other drivers.

-- File a report: If the police do not come to the scene of the accident, file a report with the police department or the department of motor vehicles.
-Some regions even offer online car accident reporting systems.
+- Do file a police report: If the police do not come to the scene of the accident, file a report with the police department or the department of motor vehicles.
+Some regions even offer online systems for car accident reports.

 There are a few things you should not do if you're legally responsible for a car accident.